 It shouldn’t come as a surprise that people want to be at home.
 According to an AARP survey, 90 percent of seniors 65 and older want to stay in their home as long as possible, and 80 percent think their current home is where they will always be.
 It makes sense; home is familiar, close to friends and neighbors, and provides a sense of independence.

 However, life changes.
 Sometimes gradually – Mom’s Alzheimer’s progresses.
 It’s getting harder for Dad to get around the house.
 Other times, it’s instantaneous – Mom falls.
 Dad has a stroke.
 Whatever the reason, there are times in a person’s life when they need help.
 Friends and family members often chip in, but sometimes they’re not available, or it’s more than they can handle.

 When care becomes a challenge, several options are available, including:

-- Non-medical home care – provides assistance with what’s known as activities of daily living (ADLs).
-Caregivers help with things such as personal hygiene, light housekeeping, laundry, meal preparation, errands, medication reminders, appointment escorts and shopping.
+- Non-medical home care – provides in-home assistance with things such as personal hygiene, light housekeeping, laundry, meal preparation, errands, medication reminders, appointment escorts and shopping.
 In-home caregivers also provide companionship to clients and respite to family caregivers.

 - Adult day care centers – provide a safe environment for seniors who need supervision/care during the day.
 Adult day cares provide social activities and meals and may offer some health-related services.